oracle-livelabs/analytics-ai/semantic-modeler-2/introduction/introduction.md

 In the Oracle Analytics Semantic Modeler, you define the physical, logical, and presentation layers to create a semantic model, along with related objects such as variables, and initialization blocks.

-Estimated Workshop Time: 2 hours 50 minutes
+Estimated Time: 2 hours 50 minutes

 ### Objectives